Kelantan Bucket List: What is Kelantan famous for?

 Buy exotic spices at Pasar Siti Khadijah

-Live like the locals and buy some locals goods at Pasar Siti Khadijah – one of the most famous wet markets in Malaysia.
+Live like the locals and buy some locals goods at Pasar Siti Khadijah – one of Malaysia’s most famous wet markets.

 It’s very vibrant, and most sellers are dominated by women – wearing veils and selling anything from textiles, kitchen wares, colorful wares, fruits, crackers, vegetables, fishes, and spices.